neoncortex/bashed/README.md

 ![screenshot](https://github.com/neoncortex/bashed/blob/main/image/image.png)

 ## Motivation:
-ed is a good text editor, but it's interface is really bad.
+ed is a good text editor, but it's interface is not optimal.
 I thought that bash would be a good interface for it, plus it allows all the bash trickery to be used directly in an editing session.

 ## What this does?
 It wraps the ed editor in bash functions, allowing it use directly on command line.
 It maintain the state, like the current line, using bash variables.